malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	encodings representing logic functions cannot be trivially combined into one encoding representing a composite function.

-	--> try and add a coupling embedding inbetween the circuits doesn't seem to work
+	--> try and add a coupling qubit inbetween the circuits doesn't seem to work
-	--> using global offset in the inequalities doesn't seem to work
+	--> try using global offset in the inequalities doesn't seem to work

+	System of inequalities for 6 and 7 qubit XNOR that use values of variables in XOR and NOT encodings above are setup to run in the main() block of composite/solve_sys_multivar_ineq.py.
+	This file can be run with the appropriate system of inequalities uncommented to see if unknown coupler and qubit weights, ground state, and global offset can be solved for.
+	There is a line which adds the global offset variable to all inequalities that can be commented or uncommented depending on whether or not you want to include the global offset variable.

   Comparison of 4-bit XOR and 4-bit XNOR encodings: